Kabul, Israel: Ottoman Empire

 In 1517, Kabul was incorporated into the Ottoman Empire.
 In 1596, the village appeared in Ottoman tax registers as being in the Nahiya of Acre, part of Safad Sanjak, with a population of 40 Muslim households, 9 Muslim bachelors, 14 Jewish households and 1 Jewish bachelor.
 The villagers paid a fixed tax rate of 25% on wheat, barley, fruit trees, cotton, and bees, in addition to "occasional revenues"; a total of 7,926 akçe.

+In 1761, Giovanni Mariti noted that the village, which he called 'Tabul', lied in a "well-cultivated" valley that "abounds with productions of all kinds".

 In 1859, the population was estimated to be 400 people, with 30 feddans as tillage.
 The French explorer Victor Guérin visited in 1875.
 He found many rock-cut cisterns, scattered cut stones, some of which were used in building, vestiges of a surrounding wall, and remains of sarcophagi adorned with discs and garlands."

 In 1881, the Palestine Exploration Fund's Survey of Western Palestine described Kabul as a moderate sized village with olive groves to the north and south.
 A population list from about 1887 showed that Kabul had about 415 inhabitants; all Muslims.